jetbrains-academy/sql-course/Lesson3/task2/task.md

 Not exactly.
 There is a row with _Lava_ planet in the results, but _Tibela_ is missing, because negated `NULL` remains `NULL`, and the result of `WHERE` expression is unknown.
-There are other, more subtle cases when a result set, which would have been non-empty otherwise, may become empty in presence of unexpected nulls in the `WHERE` expression.
+There are other, more subtle cases when a result set, which would have been non-empty otherwise, may become empty in presence of unexpected `NULL` values processed by the `WHERE` clause.
 We will look at such queries in one of the next steps.